camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 Furthermore, the value type `object` represents custom Java objects.
 When such a variable is persisted, its value is serialized according to a serialization procedure.
 These procedures are configurable and exchangeable.

+The types `json` and `xml` are special because the engine provides constants for them in the enumeration `SerializationDataFormats` but doesn't provide any serializers out of the box.
+You could either write your own `TypedValueSerializers` for those types and register them in your process engine configuration or you could use camunda Spin, which provides support for the two types (see [here](ref:#data-formats-xml-json-other)).

 ### Object Value Serialization

 When an `object` value is passed to the process engine, a *serialization format* can be specified to tell the process engine to store the value in a specific format.
 Based on this format, the engine looks up a *serializer*.
 The serializer is able to serialize a Java object to the specified format and deserialize it from a representation in that format.
 That means, there may be different serializers for different formats and it is possible to implement custom serializers in order to store custom objects in a specific format.